IainMF/Mens_Rights_NZ/Discrimination/discriminatory_laws.md

 ### Superannuation:
 The *Government Superannuation Fund Amendment Act 1976* removed discrimination that required a widower prove that he was financially dependent upon his wife before being entitled to the surviving spouse benefit.
 Widows did not have to prove they were dependent.
 ### Unemployment Benefit:
 Previously, unemployment benefits paid to husbands could be increased if they had a dependent wife.
-"Equal opportunity to become dependent spouses was granted to men from 1 October 1979 in the *Social Security Amendment Act, 1979*."^[New Zealand Response to the UN Questionnaire to Governments June 1984, as Annex J of New Zealand's 3rd CEDAW report 3 March 1987 -- CEDAW/C/5/Add .41]
+"Equal opportunity to become dependent spouses was granted to men from 1 October 1979 in the *Social Security Amendment Act, 1979*."[^26]
 ### Sickness and invalid's benefits:
 Previously, a woman with a dependent husband would not qualify for the full married rate for sickness of invalid's benefits, potentially leaving both husband and wife without adequate support.
 "Since 10 January 1979, married women have qualified for the full married couple rate (which includes payment for a dependent spouse) if they are in receipt of the sickness or invalid benefit.
 The income test is the same as that applied to a married man with a dependent wife.
-This provision was introduced in the *Social Security Amendment Act 1978*."^[New Zealand Response to the UN Questionnaire to Governments June 1984, as Annex J of New Zealand's 3rd CEDAW report 3 March 1987 -- CEDAW/C/5/Add .41]
+This provision was introduced in the *Social Security Amendment Act 1978*." [^27]
 ### Benefits on Death:
 "In 1975, in the provision of death benefits, there was a presumption that where a husband and wife were living together, the wife was totally dependent on the husband, in the absence of proof to the contrary.
 This provision, which discriminated against widowers, was removed in the *1982 Social Security Amendment Act*.
-The benefit on death is now available to widowers on the same basis as to widows."^[New Zealand Response to the UN Questionnaire to Governments June 1984, as Annex J of New Zealand's 3rd CEDAW report 3 March 1987 -- CEDAW/C/5/Add .41]
+The benefit on death is now available to widowers on the same basis as to widows." [^28]
 ### Benefits for Widows and 'Women Alone'
 "A 'male breadwinner' assumption remains in the *Social Security Act, 1964*, in Sections 21 and 27C.
 Men who are widowers do not qualify for a widows benefit under Section 21, but may, if they have one or more dependent children, qualify for the domestic purposes benefit under Section 27B.
 They cannot, however, qualify for a domestic purposes benefit under the "woman alone" provisions."

 "Under section 27C of the *Social Security Act, 1964*, an income-tested domestic purposes benefit is available to 'women alone', by which is meant a woman who has never married or who has lost the support of her husband.
-When this benefit was introduced in 1973, 'women alone' could qualify for a benefit under the same age and duration criteria as applied to widows without dependent children."^[New Zealand Response to the UN Questionnaire to Governments June 1984, as Annex J of New Zealand's 3rd CEDAW report 3 March 1987 -- CEDAW/C/5/Add .41]
+When this benefit was introduced in 1973, 'women alone' could qualify for a benefit under the same age and duration criteria as applied to widows without dependent children." [^29]
 ### Benefit for solo parents:
 The *Social Security Amendment Act 1973*, introduced a benefit for solo parents.
 It allows unmarried mother to receive the solo parent's benefit, but a father must have "lost his wife by death, divorce, or some other cause."
 This discrimination against men was fixed by the *Social Security Amendment Act 1987* by changing the requirement to: "A man who is the father of 1 or more dependent children whose mother is dead or who for any other reason are not being cared for by their mother."
 The *Social Security (Benefit Categories and Work Focus) Amendment Act 2013* made the law entirely gender neutral, with all requirements applying equally for mother or fathers.
 ### War pensions: